Gurung language

 The official language of Nepal, Nepali, is an Indo-European language, whereas Gurung is a Sino-Tibetan language.
-Gurung is one of the major languages of Nepal, and is also spoken in India, Bhutan, and by diaspora communities in countries such as Singapore and Hong Kong.
+Gurung is one of the major languages of Nepal, and is also spoken in India, Bhutan, and by diaspora communities in places such as Singapore and Hong Kong.

 Geographical distribution

 Gurung is spoken in the following districts of Nepal and India (Ethnologue):